jxnpass/jxnpass.github.io/index.md

 ## 2: Present Your Data Project as a Linear Process

 Data analysis can be especially tricky, as data projects -- especially those involved in research -- are based on purely investigative developments involving lots of trial and error.
-If you are like me, then you likely have very complex file structures for your projects, and while it makes perfect sense to you, odds are it appears incoherent to viewers.
+If you are like me, then you likely had a non-stop growing file structure for your projects, and while it makes perfect sense to you, odds are it appears incoherent to viewers.
 For the entire length of your project, you can easily find yourself diverging into various paths and directions, leading you to dead ends or breakthroughs.

 As important as failure is to personal development, employers mainly care about breakthroughs.
 In addition, data science employers want to know if you have the skills to follow through on the entire process of a data science project.
 It's best to align the description of your project as following this process, or in other words, as conveying a set of steps that led you to your ultimate findings and discoveries.